Our Firearms Instructors

 The Chittenden County Sheriff’s Office has five certified firearms instructors, who work under the direction of Lieutenant Robert Stebbins.
 All of our instructors are certified as police firearms instructors by the Vermont Criminal Justice Training Council, and have attended a variety of military and police firearms schools around the country.
 Two of our instructors hold First Place team trophies, from the Vermont Police Academy Firearms Competitions in 2005 and 2006.

 Sergeant Scott Costella is a certified police firearms instructor through the Vermont Criminal Justice Training Council.
 He served as a Marksmanship Instructor at Marine Corps Recruit Depot, Parris Island, S.C. before joining the Sheriff’s Office and is an accomplished shooter with pistols, shotguns and rifles, particularly the Colt M-16A2 rifle.
-He holds multiple Rifle Expert Awards from his active duty service in the Marines.
+He holds multiple Rifle Expert Awards from his active duty service in the Marines and is a graduate of the National Rifle Association Patrol Rifle Instructor Development Course.
 Sergeant Costella currently serves as a Captain in the Vermont Army National Guard, and maintains current weapons qualification and training on both the Beretta 9mm pistol and the M-16 rifle.
 He also serves as an Artillery Officer and a Unit Marksmanship Coordinator for the Army.

 Deputy Sheriff Michael O’Neil has been with the Sheriff’s Office for over 20 years, and continues to serve as a part-time officer.
 Deputy O’Neil served in the United State’s Army as a Military Police Officer, and has extensive experience in repair and training with small arms of many types.
 He is a graduate of the Glock Armorer’s course and the Vermont Police Academy Firearms Instructor Course.
 Mike is a full-time career fire fighter, who has risen through the ranks from a fireman to his current role as the Chief of Burlington Fire Department, Vermont’s largest full-time, professional Fire Department.
 Despite his many duties as Fire Chief, Deputy O’Neil remains a law enforcement firearms instructor in good standing, and regularly teaches and attends update training as required by Vermont law.